SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. testcode:: comments
    :compile: true

-   -> // this is a comment
+   -> // This is a comment.

 Multiline comments start with a forward-slash followed by an asterisk (``/*``) and end with an asterisk followed by a forward-slash (``*/``):